Research without borders

 - Consider creating localised prototypes for participants in each country you’re researching, even if it means developing multiple prototypes for each study.

-- If you begin the session and realise that something isn’t localised to your user, try to understand why and make it better for next time.
+- If you begin the session and realize that something isn’t localised to your user, try to understand why and make it better for next time.

 Understanding language and culture